bosch-io/iot-things-examples/digitaltwin-example/README.md

 ## Use an existing or request a new Bosch IoT Things service instance

-Book the Bosch IoT Things cloud service: as decribed in our [documentation](https://things.s-apps.de1.bosch-iot-cloud.com/dokuwiki/doku.php?id=002_getting_started:booking:booking).
+Book the Bosch IoT Things cloud service: as described in our [documentation](https://things.s-apps.de1.bosch-iot-cloud.com/dokuwiki/doku.php?id=002_getting_started:booking:booking).

 ## Only required for device integration/simulation: Use an existing or request a new Bosch IoT Hub tenant